Abelink23/pyIACOB/README.md

 For the current version the only steps that have to be done in order to properly configure the package are these:

-- Change the paths to the main working directory and the database (db.py)
+- Change the paths to your working directory by modifying the file "paths.txt"
-- Change the path to where the IACOB-Broad analyses are (IACOBroad.py)
-- Change the path to the MAUI working directory (maui.py)
-- Change the path to where the MIST isochrones and tracks are (mist.py)
 NOTE: For mist.py to work, drop me an email and I will send you the needed files (~600mb)

 - The main working directory must contain the following sub-folders: